 All students who live on campus have options when it comes to their living choice.
-Participating in a Living-Learning community (LLC), Thematic Learning Community (TLC), or Academic house will allow one to get connected to their residential college.
-Housing and Residential Life recommends that first-year freshman sign-up to live and participate in an LLC Program or Academic House.
-Returning and Transfer residents also have the opportunity to participate in TLCs or Academic House.
+Participating in a Living-Learning community (LLC), Thematic Learning Community (TLC), or Hillside House will allow one to get connected to their residential college.
+Housing and Residential Life recommends that first-year freshman sign-up to live and participate in an LLC Program.
+Returning and Transfer residents can also choose to participate in TLCs or Hillside Houses.
 It is ultimately your choice if you desire to live in this type of community.

 University Honors House - Los Alamitos (Honors Students Only)

 Residents living in the University Honors Program (UHP) House will become members of a community of high-achieving students.
 The UHP curriculum explores social justice, diversity, and sustainability topics that encourage students to become informed citizens, both locally and globally.
 The UHP House is committed to mentorship, providing professional resources, and upholding educational experiences.
 Students who are participating in UHP House, will participate in the hallmark civic engagement project within the Long Beach Community, engage with University Honors Program Student Organization, and have opportunities to take courses with other members of the community.
 The University Honors Program House is open to admitted University Honors Program Students.
 For more information about the UHP as well as the admissions criteria and application process, please consult the Program website at www.csulb.edu/uhp.
 Residents must be admitted into the Honors program to reside in Honors House.